Interoception: The Eighth Sense with Kelly Mahler

-Cutchins Programs is proud to present our 3rd Annual Trauma and Attachment Symposium– Interoception: The Eighth Sense with renowned guest presenter Kelly Mahler, MS, OTR/L.
+The Spiral Foundation in collaboration with Cutchins Programs for Children & Families Inc. is proud to present the 2020 Trauma & Attachment Symposium: Interoception- The Eighth Sense renowned guest presenter Kelly Mahler, MS, OTR/L.

 In this two-day symposium, Kelly Mahler invites you to create a paradigm shift and increase the effectiveness of your treatments using the latest evidence-based research on interoception.
 This course will help you improve your clients’ functioning in some of the following areas: self-regulation, language development, positive behavior, attachment, and support healing from trauma.
 The focus of the course will be evidence-based treatment strategies to assess and improve interoception.
 Highlights from Mahler’s The Interoception Curriculum: A Step-by-Step Framework, will also be included.

 Participants will learn how to adapt all strategies to effectively meet a variety of client needs and improve client outcomes.
 The strategies presented in the course are effective for use in many different settings, including the home, schools, community, and clinics.

 What is Interoception?